 Jerusalem’s Citadel, known as the ”Tower of David”, is a medieval fortress located near the Jaffa Gate which was and still today the main entrance to the old city of Jerusalem.

-15 years ago, expanding works had started at the tower of David in order to add a children museum in an abandoned building adjacent to the tower of David.
+15 years ago, expanding works had started at the Tower of David in order to add a children’s museum in an abandoned building adjacent to the tower of David.
 This building was used as a PRISON by the Ottoman Turks and then by the British, while they have ruled Jerusalem.

 As a special dig has launched some interesting archaeological findings were discovered: the suspected remains of the palace where one of the more famous scenes of the New Testament may have taken place – the trial of Jesus.

-For many years archaeologist assumed that Herod’s Place was built right next to the tower of David.
-In this excavation work they have found evidences for that assumption.
+For many years archaeologists assumed that Herod’s Place was built right next to the tower of David.
+In this excavation work they have found evidence for that assumption.

 The tower that we call today the tower of David was one of three towers that were built here in order to protect Herod’s palace.

-This current archeological finding brings to live a debate about the actual location of the Trial of Jesus a thus also the direction of the Via Dolorosa.
+This current archeological finding brings to life debate about the actual location of the Trial of Jesus, the Prison of Christ Kishla, thus also the direction of the Via Dolorosa.

 So what is right?

-That we should leave to archeologists to debate.
+That we should leave for archeologists to debate.
 What we believe is best set by Rev. David Pileggi, minister of Christ Church, an Anglican congregation near the Tower of David: